 A wide choice of entrainment separator types; baffle, cyclonic and fiber or chevron blade modules enables the Bionomic Series 6500 Jet Ejector Venturi Scrubber to neatly handle a complete range of pollutants.
 All separator types can be integrated with scrubbing liquid recycle tanks in capacities and configurations specifically designed to meet a particular application.

-The Jet ejector utilizes a large scrubbing liquid volume high pressure nozzle to aspirate the gas into the unit in a concurrent flow pattern.
-As the gas enters the throat section, nozzle formed liquid sheets and droplets break up into small droplet sizes due to the reIative velocity difference between the gas and liquid.
-These extremely small droplets create a tremendous amount of surface area for gas absorption and impaction collection of dusts to occur.
-Due to the even liquid distribution and large volume of liquid throughout the throat cross section, gas can be scrubbed even at extremely reduced gas rates with no appreciable decrease in removal efficiency.
-The scrubbed gas with entrained pollutant carrying liquid droplets then proceeds out of the throat section into the diverging section of the venturi and into the entrainment removal device or section before the cleaned gas exits the system.
+The Jet Venturi utilizes a large scrubbing liquid volume (1) introduced through a special high pressure nozzle (2) to aspirate the pollutant laden gas (3) into the chamber (4) in a concurrent flow pattern.
+As the gas enters the throat section (5) nozzle formed liquid sheets and droplets are sheared and break up into much smaller sizes due to the high relative velocity difference between the gas and liquid.
+These extremely small droplets create a tremendous amount of surface area for gas absorption and impaction collection of particulate to occur.
+Due to the even distribution and large volume of liquid throughout the throat cross section gases can be scrubbed even at extremely reduced rates with no appreciable decrease in removal efficiency.
+The gas with pollutant containing liquid droplets then proceeds out of the throat into the diffuser section (6) where further scrubbing action occurs.
+Droplets are removed from the cleaned gas in the entrainment separator (7) before the cleaned liquid free gas exits the system (8).
+The liquid with contaminants drains through the outlet (9).